Learning how to chip in golf effectively remains one of the most important methods to lowering scores.

 If you are using a wedge and want to lift the chip shot, you’ll need to hinge your wrists in the backswing.
 If you are a right-handed golfer, the right wrist will hinge to bring the club back to your desired height.

-Remember, the lead wrist should stay relatively flat during the takeaway so you can descend the face into the chip shot.
+Remember, the lead wrist should stay relatively flat during the takeaway so you can descend the face into the proper chip shot.

 You’ll still need to finish smoothly with your hands in front of the ball and your right shoulder, helping the club through the impact zone.